The 5 best offbrand Minecraft games to play online

 Terasology

-What started out as a Minecraft-inspired tech demo became one of the most beautiful open source Minecraft clones.
-Terasology is easily the best looking game on our list.
-Based on Java system, it features several out-of-the-box mods that allow you to shape your gameplay and mechanics to your preference.
+What started as a Minecraft-inspired tech demo became one of the most beautiful open-source Minecraft clones.
+Terasology is easily the best-looking game on our list.
+Based on the Java system, it features several out-of-the-box mods that allow you to shape your gameplay and mechanics to your preference.
 If you’re looking for a well-polished voxel game like Minecraft, look no further and give Terasology a shot.

 TrueCraft